top of page

 NUMO Governing Equations

 NUMO is meant to solve nonhydrostatic ocean applications, specifically for modeling narrow fjords in Greenland.
-To remain as general as possible, we use the 3D incompressible Navier-Stokes equations using the divergence-free continuity equation, and the momentum equation, along with a few tracer equations.
+To remain as general as possible, we use the 3D incompressible Navier-Stokes equations using the divergence-free continuity equation, and the momentum equation, along with a few tracer equations. h-NUMO and the new Julia version aim to build a more performant code that can be used for global ocean modeling.

 Numerical Methods in NUMO